GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 #### Send traffic to the pod

-Now you can start sending traffic with given frequency, measured in queries per second (QPS).
+Now you can start sending traffic with a given frequency, measured in queries per second (QPS).

 1. Get information about the service: